cactusglobal/emoji-search/automation/Readme.md

 * Package for production
   Changes merged or pushed on master branch are baked in a docker container and pushed to docker hub registry.
 Snippet for packaging step in [Jenkinsfile](../Jenkinsfile)

+  Alternative process would be just bulding the application in docker and push minified js and css files to s3 and served using cloudfront.
+The new manifest file should be synced across all servers as a deployment step for the newly compiled js and css files.

   ```sh
   sh 'echo Call script to deploy container on production or just build pull code and perform blue green deployment with aws instances'